poseidonos/poseidonos/README.md

 ### Step 5.
 Create POS Array

-In this step, we describe how to create a POS array.
+We will explore creating a POS array, a storage pool in POS.

-Create POS array using the array create command.
-The array create command requires the following parameters.
+Create a POS array using the array create command.
+The array create command requires the following parameters:
- - The name of device to be used as the write buffer (--buffer).
+ - The name of a device to be used as the write buffer (--buffer).
  - The comma-separated list of the data (--data-devs) and spare (--spare) devices.
-SSD devices must be used only.
+Only SSD devices must be used.
  - The name of POS array must follow the naming convention rule.
 It is described in **[Device and Array](doc/concepts/device_and_array.md)** in detail.
- - The RAID type the POS array will use (--raid).
+ - The RAID type for the POS array (--raid).

 ```bash
 root@R2U14-PSD-3:/poseidonos/bin#./poseidonos-cli array create --array-name POSArray --buffer uram0 --data-devs unvme-ns-0,unvme-ns-1,unvme-ns-2,unvme-ns-3,unvme-ns-4,unvme-ns-5,unvme-ns-6,unvme-ns-7,unvme-ns-8,unvme-ns-9,unvme-ns-10,unvme-ns-11,unvme-ns-12,unvme-ns-13,unvme-ns-14,unvme-ns-15,unvme-ns-16,unvme-ns-17,unvme-ns-18,unvme-ns-19,unvme-ns-20,unvme-ns-21,unvme-ns-22,unvme-ns-23,unvme-ns-24,unvme-ns-25,unvme-ns-26,unvme-ns-27,unvme-ns-28 --spare unvme-ns-29,unvme-ns-30,unvme-ns-31 --raid RAID5